TGAC/COPO-documentation/profile/genomics/genomics-profile-walkthrough.rst

 * Component instances defined within a profile will only be visible within that profile [#f1]_.

 * To access a component within a profile, click the component button displayed within the popup after the
-  |profile-components-button| button was clicked (see the screenshot above).
+  |profile-components-button| button is clicked (see the screenshot above).

 .. raw:: html